 Once the Notification block is positioned on the Graph, click Save, and then select your new block.
 Choose a notification type (we’ll use Slack in this example), and then pick your Credential from the Slack Account drop down.

-When you’re ready, click Test to verify your message.
-Then click Save.
+When you’re ready, click Save.

 You can then set up notifications by clicking Add Notifications, and using the same message editor as the Notifications Block above.

 Finally, you can set up notifications at the overall workflow level, to notify you when there are changes in performance (number of daily executions, errors, warnings, and abnormal runtimes)

 From the Analytics page, click the Performance tab and select your workflow.
 For each metric, you can configure a notification by clicking the Bell icon in the top right of your graph.
 From there you can configure the Threshold for when you’d like to be notified - for example in this graph, we’d notify you if the number or daily executions shifted by more than 40% up or down from the 7 day average.

 Click next, and select a Slack credential, channel, and alert message just like in the Notification block section above.
 Alerts will only trigger once a day, so you may not see alerts appear immediately.